 We have an audit committee comprised of Jeff Sagansky, Dennis A. Miller and James M. McNamara.
-Under the NASDAQ listing standards and applicable SEC rules, we are required to have three members of the audit committee, all of whom must be independent, subject to the exception described below.
+Under the NASDAQ listing standards and applicable SEC rules, we are required to have three members of the audit committee, all of whom must be independent.
 Dennis A. Miller and James M. McNamara are independent.
-We have one year from the date our securities were listed on NASDAQ to have our audit committee be comprised solely of independent members.
-We intend to identify one additional independent director to serve on the audit committee within one year of the Closing Date, at which time Jeff Sagansky will resign from the committee.
+Prior to our next annual meeting of shareholders, we intend to identify one additional independent director to serve on the audit committee, at which time Jeff Sagansky will resign from the committee.